FedericoSlongo/Your_Star_Wars_Name/README.md

 # Your_Star_Wars_Name
 This tells you what youre star wars name is
+This is wrote in italian will get an update later to english